 On October 22, 2001, Enron, Northern’s indirect parent, announced that the Securities and Exchange Commission (SEC) had requested that it voluntarily provide information regarding certain related party transactions.
 On October 31, 2001, Enron announced that the SEC had opened a formal investigation of the matters that were the subject of recent press reports and that were previously the subject of the SEC’s informal inquiry.
-The related party transactions that are the subject of the SEC’s inquiry and formal investigation do not relate to or involve any of the operations of [NNG/TW].
+The related party and other transactions that are the subject of the SEC’s inquiry and formal investigation do not relate to or involve any of the operations or management of Northern.
 Enron is cooperating fully with the SEC relative to the formal investigation.
-Enron cannot predict the term of the SEC investigation or its potential outcome.
+Enron cannot predict the term of the SEC investigation or its potential outcome, including the effects, if any, on Northern.

 On October 31, 2001, the Board of Directors (the Board) of Enron announced the election of William Powers, Jr. to the Board, effective immediately.
 In addition, the Board has appointed a special committee (the Special Committee), to be chaired by Powers, to examine and take any appropriate actions with respect to transactions between Enron and entities connected to related parties.
 In addition to reviewing the transactions in question, the Special Committee is charged with communicating with the SEC and recommending any other actions it deems appropriate.
-Powers will be joined on the committee by independent directors Frank Savage, CEO of Savage Holdings LLC, Paulo Ferraz Pereira, executive vice president of the Brazilian owned investment bank Group Bozano, and Herbert S. Winokur, Jr., chairman and CEO of Capricorn Holdings, Inc. The Special Committee has retained the law firm of Wilmer, Cutler & Pickering, as its legal counsel, and such firm has engaged Deloitte & Touche LLP to provide independent accounting advice.
+Mr. Powers will be joined on the committee by independent directors Frank Savage, CEO of Savage Holdings LLC, Paulo Ferraz Pereira, executive vice president of the Brazilian owned investment bank Group Bozano, and Herbert S. Winokur, Jr., chairman and CEO of Capricorn Holdings, Inc. The Special Committee has retained the law firm of Wilmer, Cutler & Pickering, as its legal counsel, and such firm has engaged Deloitte & Touche LLP to provide independent accounting advice.
+The transactions that are the subject of the Special Committee’s examination do not relate to or involve the operations or management of Northern.

 Litigation

-Since the October 22, 2001 announcement, and prior to the date hereof, multiple class action lawsuits have been filed against Enron, the Board and certain current and former officers (the Defendants).
+Since the October 22, 2001 announcement, and prior to that date, multiple class action lawsuits have been filed against Enron, the Board and certain current and former officers (the Defendants).
 The lawsuits allege that the Defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, and rule 10b-5 promulgated thereunder, by issuing a series of material misrepresentations to the market between January 18, 2000 and October 17, 2001, thereby artificially inflating the price of Enron common stock.
+Northern has not been specifically named in any of these lawsuits.

 Enron is in the early stages of evaluating such allegations.
 In any event, it intends to vigorously defend each of the foregoing lawsuits, but cannot predict the outcome and is not currently able to evaluate the likelihood of its success in each case or the range of potential loss.
-However, if the foregoing actions, in the aggregate, were determined adversely to Enron, such judgments could have a material adverse effect on Enron’s financial position, results of operations and cash flows.
+However, if the foregoing actions, individually or in the aggregate, were determined adversely to Enron, such judgments could have a material adverse effect on Enron’s, and therefore Northern’s financial position, results of operations and cash flows.

 Liquidity and Capital Resources